June 18 - 21, 2019

 Retail has its fair share of mundane tasks which must be completed by its hard-working employees, and indeed it's the very mundanity of these tasks which makes them ripe for automation.

 The first of retail's issues which Simbe Robotics has chosen to target is that of auditing shelf stock.
-The business of stock-taking is boring, inconvenient, time and labor intensive, and prone to error.
-It's estimated that global retailers lose nearly $450 billion dollars per year in missed sales opportunities arising from out of stock items, empty shelves, and other inconsistencies in-store.
-Retailers which have been relying on manual labor and IT for stock management are more than aware of the issue as well - research shows that 70% rate their stock management proficiency as average or lower.
+The business of stock-taking is boring, inconvenient, time- and labor-intensive, and prone to error.
+It's estimated that global retailers lose around $634.1 billion dollars per year in missed sales opportunities arising from out of stock items, empty shelves, and other inconsistencies in-store.

-It is with these inadequacies in mind that Simbe set to work on its first robot, and is now finally ready to unleash Tally on the retail industry.
+It is with these inadequacies in mind that Simbe set to work on its first robot and has now unleashed Tally on the retail industry.

 Standing at 38 inches tall and weighing in at around 30lbs, Tally is an adorable machine which somewhat resembles and upright vacuum cleaner.
 With a pair of blinking eyes on its digital display serving to anthropomorphize the droid, Tally travels around a store scanning the shelves for issues such as low stock, pricing errors and more.
 The data it collects is then fed back to a tablet device, in real-time, so that human staff can be dispatched to address the problem.

-Tally is designed to complete shelf audits faster and more accurately, with Simbe Robotics claiming the robot can scan a small-to-medium-sized grocery store (a task which could take a human an entire shift) in just 30-40 minutes.
+Tally is designed to complete shelf audits faster and more accurately than its human colleagues, with Simbe Robotics claiming the robot can scan a small-to-medium-sized grocery store (a task which could take a person an entire shift) in just 30-40 minutes.
 Tally can check 15,000 to 20,000 products per hour across shelves up to eight feet high.